Coronis (lover of Apollo): The raven and constellation Corvus

 According to Ovid, when Coronis was pregnant, Apollo had appointed a white raven to guard her before leaving.
 The raven, after learning the affair of Coronis with Ischys, reported it to Apollo.
 Apollo sent Artemis to kill the couple and in anger, turned the raven black by scorching it as a punishment for being a tattletale and failing its duty.
-This is why the ravens are black today.
-According to Antoninus Liberalis, the raven had once been a man named Lycius, a son of Clinis, who was changed into a white raven by Leto and Artemis so he would not be devoured by the donkeys Apollo had driven mad.
+This is given as the reason why ravens are black today.
+According to Antoninus Liberalis, the raven had once been a man named Lycius, a son of Clinis, who sacrificed donkeys to Apollo despite the god's prohibition; Apollo then turned the donkeys mad, so they attacked and began devouring the entire family.
+They prayed to the gods for help, and Apollo turned Lycius into a raven while Artemis and Leto saved the rest.
 Furthermore, Antoninus Liberalis calls the man Coronis left Apollo for "Alcyoneus" rather than Ischys.

-Istrus (Greek historian) and several others have said that Coronis was turned into the constellation Corvus.
+Istrus (Greek historian) and several others said that Coronis was turned into the constellation Corvus.